-When properly stored, green bell peppers should last up to 5-7 days in the fridge, while the red and yellow variety should be eaten within 4 days.
+When properly stored, green bell peppers should last up to 5-7 days in the fridge, while the red and yellow varieties should be eaten within 4 days.
 Store peppers in a perforated plastic bag in the crisper drawer.
-Red, yellow and other colored peppers are slightly more perishable than green peppers.
+Red, yellow, and other colored peppers are slightly more perishable than green peppers.
 Wrap leftover cut peppers in plastic wrap and refrigerate for 1 to 2 days.

 HOW TO PREPARE

-Rinse bell peppers under cold running water just before using.
+Rinse bell peppers under cold running water just before using them.

-To cut pepper into rings or prepare for stuffing, make a circular cut around the top of pepper with a paring knife.
-Pull out and discard the stem, core and seeds.
+To cut the pepper into rings or prepare for stuffing, make a circular cut around the top of the pepper with a paring knife.
+Pull out and discard the stem, core, and seeds.
 Carefully cut out the membrane and rinse with water to remove any seeds.
-Slice crosswise to form rings or leave intact for stuffing.
+Slice crosswise to form rings or leave them intact for stuffing.
 Roasting peppers gives them an intensely sweet, smoky flavor.

 To roast peppers, arrange whole peppers on a baking sheet.
-Broil 2 to 4 inches from heat source until blackened on all sides, turning with tongs as needed.
-Wrap peppers in foil from pan and place in plastic bag to steam and loosen skins.
+Broil 2 to 4 inches from the heat source until blackened on all sides, turning with tongs as needed.
+Wrap peppers in foil from the pan and place them in a plastic bag to steam and loosen the skins.
 When cool enough to handle, peel off and discard blackened skins with a paring knife.
-Remove and discard stems, cores and seeds.
-Slice and use in sandwiches, salads, dips, spreads, pizza toppings and pasta dishes.
+Remove and discard stems, cores, and seeds.
+Slice and use in sandwiches, salads, dips, spreads, pizza toppings, and pasta dishes.